 If you’re on the fence about whether to join Scouting, I truly hope you give it a shot.
 Some of the best times of my life were during adventures with my troop, and I wouldn’t be the person I am today without those experiences.
 You can sign up for Scouting today at the Official BSA Website!

-Also, if you want to learn more about the many benefits Scouting can offer young people, I’ve written a more in-depth article on 10 Life-changing Lessons Instilled In Scouting.
+Also, if you want to learn more about the many benefits Scouting can offer young people, I’ve written a more in-depth article on 10 of the Best Parts of Scouting.
 This will help you to be 120% prepared for what’s to come if you do decide to join!